Jason Pominville: Buffalo Sabres (2003–2013)

-Minnesota Wild
+Minnesota Wild (2013–2017)

 With the Sabres enduring a largely unsuccessful season and with the intentions to revamp the roster, Pominville, along with a 2014 fourth-round pick, were traded to the Minnesota Wild in exchange for Johan Larsson, Matt Hackett, a 2013 first-round pick and 2014 second-round pick on April 3, 2013.
 With the Wild, Pominville recorded nine points in ten regular season games.

 During the 2013–14 season, he scored 30 goals and 30 assists for 60 points to lead the Wild in scoring.

-Return to Buffalo
+Return to Buffalo (2017–2019)

 On June 30, 2017, Pominville returned to the Sabres in a trade that sent him, Marco Scandella and a 2018 fourth-round pick to Buffalo in exchange for Tyler Ennis, Marcus Foligno and a 2018 third-round pick.

 On November 1, 2018, Pominville played in his 1,000 career NHL game.
 He recorded a goal in a 4–2 loss to the Ottawa Senators.
 The next game, following a pregame ceremony by the Sabres to commemorate his milestone, Pominville recorded two goals and an assist in a 9–2 win over the Senators.

-The Sabres did not renew Pominville's contract during the 2019 offseason.
+The Sabres did not renew Pominville's contract during the 2019 off-season.
 He spent the year in Buffalo, playing in beer leagues.
 In a June 2020 interview, it was stated that Pominville's playing career had ended.